Content warning, highlight the hidden text between the lines:

 "Her what?"

 "Not now.
 I need a gameplan.
-I'm not going out there next week to try my best and lose gracefully, but I'm not beating her in a stand-up fight," said Alicia, adjusting her knee brace.
+I'm not going out there next week to try my best and lose gracefully, but I'm not beating her in a stand-up fight," said Alicia.
 "That belt doesn't belong to her.
 It's coming back with me."

 Sabrina asked, "Do you have any ideas?
 Anything to work with?"